Shabab01/Coal-Lignite-Production-Report/README.md

-Here's a more detailed and structured README for your GitHub repository:

----

 # 🏭 **Coal/Lignite Production Report (2019-2020)**

 This repository provides an interactive data visualization report on **Coal and Lignite production in India** for the year **2019-2020**.
 The report includes **state-wise, mine-wise, and ownership-wise production details**, offering valuable insights for policymakers, researchers, and industry experts.